*Updated March 11, 2020.

 This outbreak has been exacerbated by the large numbers of people traveling to and around China due to the Lunar New Year holiday.
 China and Hong Kong have already taken extreme measures to contain the virus, halting public transportation and canceling hundreds of flights.
-In the United States, travelers coming from mainland China are being inspected for coronavirus and more than 100 people are currently under observation in addition to the 5 confirmed cases in the contiguous United States.

 How Does This Affect your Travel Plans?

 If you were planning on taking a trip to China, the CDC recommends that you cancel your plans.